-Summer has landed and it’s the perfect time of year to escape to Phillip Island.
-I’m really excited to share with you my Insider’s Travel Guide to the perfect getaway.
+Summer has landed and it’s the perfect time of year to escape the big city.
+I’m really excited to share with you my Insider’s Travel Guide to Phillip Island.

 Located only an hour or two drive from Melbourne (depending on where you depart from), the Island is a great place to enjoy a day trip or weekend escape any time of the year.